pukkaone/find-unnecessary-includes/README.md

 compiles without errors after you remove it.

-### Optional #include directives
+### Replaceable #include directives

-Definition: An `#include` directive is *optional* if removing it causes a compile error but the compile error can be corrected by adding other `#include` directives.
+Definition: An `#include` directive is *replaceable* if it can be replaced with one or more `#include` directives for different headers without causing a compile error.

 For example, suppose the header file `Base.h` defines a base class.
 The header file `Derived.h` defines a class deriving from the base class, so it includes `Base.h`.
 The main source file includes `Derived.h` but does not use any symbols defined in `Derived.h` and uses only symbols defined in `Base.h`.
-The tool will say `Derive.h` is optional, and suggest the main source file directly include `Base.h` instead.
+The tool will say `Derive.h` is replaceable, and suggest the main source file directly include `Base.h` instead.

 ## Build Instructions